 Captain Samuel Stirling Cookson, 1st Battalion, Royal Scots Fusiliers.
 He was a Regular Soldier and was killed in Belgium during the Second Battle of Ypres on 17th May 1915, aged 23.
-At that time the Battalion were holding trenches near Zonnebeke.
+At that time the Battalion were holding trenches near Zonnebeke in the Ypres Salient.
 He was the second son of Mr and Mrs C.L.
-Stirling Cookson of Renton and Houndwood and is buried in Dickebusch New Military Cemetery, Belgium.
+Stirling Cookson of Renton and Houndwood and is buried in Dickebusch New Military Cemetery, Belgium where his Headstone is inscribed ” Semper Fidelis”.
 His brother Captain Charles Stirling Cookson of the Kings Own Scottish Borderers, also a Regular, had already won the Military Cross for gallantry in the Dardanelles.
-The photograph shows a group of Fusiliers in their trench.
+The photos show troops during the Battle.